 It’s important to have an ultrasound before undergoing an abortion procedure.
 An ultrasound will confirm your stage of pregnancy, which determines what abortion methods are available to you.
-Pregnancy Resource Center provides free limited ultrasound referrals and options consultation.
-Visit our center to receive information on different abortion methods and their risks.
-A counselor is available to talk to you about your options and answer your questions.
+PRC of the Valleys provides limited ultrasound referrals and options consultations free of charge.
+Visit our Center to receive information on different abortion methods and their risks.
+A trained Client Advocate is available to talk to you about your options and answer your questions.

 If you think you’re pregnant, the next step is to know for sure.
-PRC offers free pregnancy tests to help confirm your pregnancy.
+PRC of the Valleys offers pregnancy tests free of charge to help confirm your pregnancy.
 Tests are completed on-site during your appointment and provide immediate results.
-If your test result is positive, you may also qualify to receive a free ultrasound referral at our center.
-If you’re planning on abortion, an ultrasound will tell you which abortion methods may be available to you.
+If your test result is positive, you qualify to receive a referral for an onsite limited obstetrical ultrasound at our Center.
+If you’re planning on abortion, this limited obstetrical ultrasound will tell you which abortion methods may be available to you.

 Will I Have A Natural Miscarriage?